 - Ask for an accountability partner.
 Even though I believe we must all be ultimately accountable to ourselves, this is the right scenario for asking someone else for their help.
 Do you have a personal trainer or friend who enjoys fitness who can help monitor your success?
 Do you have a nutritionist who can help create healthy meals?
 Do you have a business partner or friend who you help turn your business struggles around?
 Or do you feel comfortable posting certain struggles or challenges on social media so your followers then become your accountability partners?
 Keeping your struggles and goals to yourself often makes it easier to cheat; however, if you tell other people what you’re trying to accomplish, then you’ll focus more on the new behavior, which eventually will overtake the bad behavior.

-One quick tip: Don’t try to change multiple bad habits at once.
+One Quick Tip: Don’t try to change multiple bad habits at once.
 Choose one behavior to focus on and work on that first.
 When you feel that bad habit has been changed for good, work on changing another bad habit – or work on incorporating good habits into your daily life.
 Also, please come aboard for my Action Habits Challenge, at no cost or obligation and see how your life will change in untold ways!
 No matter what you want to achieve in your life, what goals you have, and what obstacles you need to overcome, please know that you can do anything… and I’d love to help you with this process.

 I’m author, publisher, and entrepreneur Connie Ragen Green and would love to connect with you.
 If you’re new to the world of online entrepreneurship please check out my training on how to sell yourself at Sell Yourself and Your Stuff and learn how to gain an unfair advantage when it comes to building a lucrative online business.